alanoconner/AirplaneTicketReservationApp/README.md

 * `FlightRepository` acts as the gateway interface.
 Swapping the in-memory implementation with a database-backed adapter requires no UI changes.

-### SOLID highlights

-* **Single Responsibility** – each class focuses on a single concern: `FlightCatalogService` exposes read models for the UI, `FlightResultsView` renders data, and `ReservationDraftService` stores state.
-* **Open/Closed** – behaviour can be extended by implementing additional repository adapters or use cases without modifying existing code.
-* **Liskov Substitution** – all application services depend on the `FlightRepository` interface, allowing any compliant implementation to be substituted transparently.
-* **Interface Segregation** – the domain exposes lean interfaces (`FlightRepository`, `SearchFlightsUseCase`) tailored to the needs of each layer.
-* **Dependency Inversion** – high-level policies (use cases) rely on abstractions, not concrete infrastructure classes.

 ## Key classes

 * `FlightSearchService` – default use-case implementation that delegates to the repository port.